 For consumers, mobile apps with real-time alerts, secure encryption, and multi-factor authentication add layers of security to check deposits.
 For businesses, services like Positive Pay ensure that each check is scrutinized before funds are released, reducing exposure to altered or counterfeit checks.

-As we look ahead to 2024 and beyond, staying informed and using these modern fraud prevention techniques will be critical in the ongoing battle against check fraud.
+Staying informed and using these modern fraud prevention techniques will be critical in the ongoing battle against check fraud.
 By working together—consumers, financial institutions, and businesses—we can reduce the risk of fraud and protect our financial security.

 What should I do if I suspect check fraud on my account?